machinewulf/useful-commands/useful_commands.md

     file start name\]
 -   i.e. if you have folders called \[Folder_1, Folder_2, Folder_3,
     etc\] = ll ./Folder\*/
--   Same concept applies as the other examples with asterisk (see above) i.e. starts/ends with \[text\], all folders that include \[text\]
+-   Same concept applies as the other examples with asterisks (see above) i.e. starts/ends with \[text\], all folders that include \[text\]

 ``` bash
 ll- h
 ```

--   Shows you contents of a folder/directory using Gb and Mb etc
+-   Shows you the contents of a folder/directory using Gb and Mb etc

 <br>